-To test the starter bulb, turn OFF the lamp, press LOCAL for approximately 20 sec, and check for light output.
-The starter bulb turns on for a few seconds during lamp ignition to help the UV bulb ignite.
+To test the starter bulb, turn OFF the lamp, press the LOCAL button for approximately 20 sec, and check for light output.
+The starter bulb turns on for a few seconds during lamp ignition, to help the UV bulb ignite.